-On a clear day, the city of Manila located at 50km from Bataan can be seen across Manila Bay from the summit.
+On a clear day, the city of Manila located 50KM from Bataan can be seen across Manila Bay from the summit.

 Located on the east coast of Luzon, Cagbalete is a picturesque island that features a white-sand beach.
-This paradise in Mauban, Quezon Province is one of the best beaches near Manila that you can visit.
+This paradise in Mauban is one of the best beaches near Manila and one of the top tourist spots in Quezon Province.
 Cagbalete Island can be accessed by commuting, renting a car, or booking Quezon tours.

 There are 12 private beach resorts in Cagbalete Island, each offering a relaxing accommodation for travelers which ranges from budget-friendly camping tents to luxurious rooms.

 During low tide, you’ll witness the expanse of creamy and powdery white-sand of Cagbalete Island.
 You can capture your best shots, walk along the shore, or just relax by reading a book under a tree while overlooking the sea.
 You can also book an island-hopping tour to fully maximize your trip.

 Photo by the Philippine Department of Tourism

 The province of Rizal, located just outside Metro Manila, offers a wide array of attractions and activities.
 It's the perfect go-to destination for those looking for a quick escape from the city.